sfc-gh-bhess/st_snow/README.md

 fully encapsulates the caching from the developer.
 The access methods are the same as above, but instead of `st_snow` you use `st_snow.cached`.

+Not all results can (or should) be cached, and some should have a timeout after which we will refresh the cache on next invocation.
+To support this, this library does 2 things:
+1. The default is not to cache at all, and, in fact, will use normal Snowflake connections and Snowpark Sessions.
+2. You can set a time-to-live when creating the Snowflake connection or Snowpark Session by adding an additional option, the `ttl` option.
+This is specified in number of seconds to keep the result set in cache.
+Once that time expires, the result set is removed from the cache, and the next invocation of that SQL will result in the query being processed again, with the result set then cached for a new `ttl` seconds.

 ### Singleton Connections
 The API is the same as above: